Ben Hanks: Professional career

 After going undrafted in the 1996 NFL draft, Hanks signed with the Minnesota Vikings on April 22.
 He played in 12 games for the Vikings during the 1996 season, recording three solo tackles and two assisted tackles, before being placed on injured reserve on December 20, 1996.
 He was waived by the Vikings in 1997.

 Hanks was claimed off waivers by the Detroit Lions on August 25, 1997.
 He appeared in two games during the 1997 season before being waived on September 30.
 He was re-signed by the Lions on December 23 and later played in one playoff game for them that year.
 Hanks became a free agent after the season and re-signed with the team on March 26, 1998.
 He was waived on August 25, 1998.

 Hanks played for the Rhein Fire of NFL Europe in 1999, totaling 19 defensive tackles, six special teams tackles, one sack, and two forced fumbles.

 Hanks played in nine games, starting five, for the New York/New Jersey Hitmen of the XFL in 2001, posting 17 tackles and one sack.

 Personal life

-In December 2024, Hanks' son, Ben Hanks Jr., committed to play college football for the Florida Gators.
+His son, Ben Hanks III, plays college football for the Florida Gators.